haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 Maybe you have an exact position at a certain point during printing, which you can use to "repair" the default pretty printing behavior.

-Peliminary testing shows that this approach works with multiple sections of cabal files, and now also with some basic comments.
+Preliminary testing shows that this approach works with multiple sections of cabal files, and now also with some basic comments.
 Comments likely have to be worked out further as we only made that one test pass, but the 'tools', and more importantly, the understanding is in place.